erinjerri/CYRA-app/README.md

 Validate build
 - [ ] Record simulator demo

-Phase 3
-- [ ] Implement in VisionOS
-- [ ] Setup other integration with Playwright (Instacart) using OpenAI Operator

 - [x] Research Benchmark (OSWorld, DeepEval integration with LlamaIndex for Computer Use)
 - [ ] Run Benchmark analysis for multiple apps - creation of multiple to-do list items and integration across 20 different intergrations already in use for OpenAI to store log of data into productivity app